 (b) on the nomination of a prescribed appointor.

+(2A) The Building Commissioner must not register an individual as a registered adjudicator after the Building and Construction Industry (Security of Payment) Act 2021 Part 5 Division 2 comes into operation.

 (3) The regulations may prescribe a fee to be paid on making such an application or nomination.

 (4) The Building Commissioner must not register an individual as a registered adjudicator unless satisfied that the individual is eligible to be registered.